gmuskan/gmuskan.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Pre-final year Engineering student at Birla Institute of Technology, Mesra.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Muskan Gupta.
+These are the things you need to know about me(it's fine if you don't want to know):

-- I rock a great mustache
+- Pursuing BE in Computer Science
-- I'm extremely loyal to my family
+- Love to learn new things and remain curious

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, there is not much to tell about me.